 Pâté Chinois is a classic Canadian dish, reminiscent of the Shepherd’s Pie, but with a delightful twist that highlights the fusion of flavors from mashed potatoes, ground beef, and creamed corn.
 It is one of my favorite comfort food memories growing up and my mom made it often because we all loved it so much.
-It’s also economical as well because all you need is technically 3 main ingredients that are generally inexpensive: ground beef, potatoes, and a couple of cans of corn.
-You’re talking about a $10 dollar meal that easily feeds a family of six.
+It’s also economical because all you need is technically 3 main ingredients that are generally inexpensive: ground beef, potatoes, and a couple of cans of corn.
+You’re talking about a $10 meal that easily feeds a family of six.

 While the name translates from French to “Chinese Pie”, this dish has nothing to do with Chinese cuisine and there’s no clear reason why it’s called that.
 One theory is that it’s named as a tribute to the Chinese workers who helped build the Canadian Pacific Railway, as they may have prepared a similar dish with corn, potatoes, and meat as the ingredients were readily available.